11 FUN ADELAIDE DAY TRIP IDEAS

 The Adelaide Hills has some lovely scenery and dozens of little villages to explore.
 Whether it’s wineries, wildlife, walking –a day trip to the Adelaide Hills has something for everyone.

 In as little as 20 minutes from the city centre, you can be walking through the Mount Lofty Botanic Gardens, cuddling koalas at Cleland Conservation Park, and watching the sunset from the Mount Lofty Summit.
 Buses run to these locations from the city.

 You can also bus to the historic German town of Hahndorf.
 You can spend a day walking along the main street, visiting the many galleries, craft, and gourmet food shops.
 If you over-indulge the sauerkraut and schnitzels, there are plenty of pubs, B and B’s where you can spend the night.

 If you are travelling with children, you have to visit the Big Rocking Horse in Gumeracha and the Farm Barn in Hahndorf.
 Melba Chocolates in Woodside is also a bit of yummy fun too.

 Depending on when you visit, there are opportunities to do some fruit picking.
 Check out Beerenberg for strawberries and Glen Ewin Estate for figs. The National Motor Museum in Birdwood is a must-see if you’re a petrol head.

 With over 50 wineries, wine tasting is always an option.
 An Adelaide Hills wine tour is a great day.
 The views from some cellar doors are spectacular.

 Distance from Adelaide: It’s only 20 minutes from the city to Mount Lofty, a little further to Hardorf.
 The Adelaide Hills are best explored by car; however, you can explore Hardorf or Mount Lofty using the local bus from the city.

 Burra – a perfect day trip for history lovers

-Christina from Travel2Next thinks history lovers should consider a visit to Burra.
+History lovers should consider a visit to Burra

 Rich in mining heritage, Burra is a unique day trip from Adelaide for history lovers.
 Established in 1848 after the discovery of copper, the Burra ‘Monster Mine” became one of the largest mines in the country.
 The mine attracted droves of miners from Cornwall in England, who flocked to Burra for work and later settled in the region.